AndreiBorac/gitcrypto/README.md

 About 3 minutes later, you should have the backups in `./.gitcrypto/tmp/export`.
 From there you could use `rsync` to transfer them incrementally to a remote host, but that is beyond the scope of the tour.
 Note that `gitcrypto` is deterministic - if you unmount `./.gitcrypto/tmp` (it's a `tmpfs`), losing contents, and run `gitcrypto.rb backup` again, you should get exactly the same contents in the "export" directory.
 In fact, you will get exactly the same contents in the "export" directory if you restart from the `keygen` step - even the key derivation is deterministic.

-Now let's pretend we lost our git repository, and we want `gitcrypto` to recover it based on the "export" directory we just created:
+Now let's pretend we lost our git repository, and we want `gitcrypto` to recover it based on the "export" directory we just created.
+Once again, you will be prompted for the passphrase:

 ```
 mv ./.git ./.git0